Morgan Bassichis

 Morgan Bassichis (born 1983) is an American comedic performer and writer, living and working in New York City.

 Early life

 Bassichis was born in Newton, MA in 1983.
 Bassichis actively participated in theater growing up.
 Their parents were progressive social workers.

 They inherited political zeal and musical taste from their mother.
 After graduating from college, they worked for ten years as an anti-prison activist and educator in San Francisco.

+Politics

+Bassichis is active in the anti-Zionist group Jewish Voice for Peace.